 - Very common in Monster, to the point of being Tenma's driving force.
 Never mind that his biggest crime was saving a little boy's life.
 Granted, said boy grew up to become one of the most evil bastards in any media ever.
 Though he was evil even before he saved him.

-- Suzaku in Code Geass is defined by this trope - it's the major reasons for his death wish.
+- Suzaku in Code Geass is defined by this trope (and it's opposite) - it's the major reasons for his death wish.
 In the latter parts of R2, Lelouch also starts thinking like this.

 - In Fruits Basket, Ritsu and his mother fit this trope so well- whenever anything goes wrong, Ritsu starts running around screaming that it's his fault and he's soooooooo sorrrrrrry.